 Once upon a time…

-…there was a magical and happy little girl called Jenny, who lived in an enchanting, sleepy little village lost deep in the English countryside, with her Mum, Dad and three little brothers.
+There was a happy little girl called Jenny, who lived in a sleepy little village deep in the English countryside, with her Mum, Dad and three little brothers.

-When she was small she loved to bounce on trampolines (she felt so limitless and freeeeee!), read endless stories, make perfume from rose petals, collect inspiring words and quotations, and transform her bedroom into a beautiful space, frequently jumping up out of bed in the middle of the night to push and haul the furniture around when inspiration struck.
+When she was small she loved to bounce high on trampolines (she felt so freeeeee!), read endless books, make perfume from rose petals, collect inspiring quotations, and transform her bedroom into a beautiful space, frequently jumping up out of bed in the middle of the night to push the furniture around when inspiration struck.

 As she got older, all she wanted to do was travel and see the world that she had read about in her beloved books, and learn about cultures and ways of life different from her own.
 So she got a degree in English and World Religions, and a TEFL certificate to teach English as a Foreign Language, and off she went to explore the world, have adventures, and collect amazing experiences.